Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Counselling Techniques and Personal Wellness I

-An introduction to counselling techniques for people with exceptionalities.
+An introduction to counselling techniques for working with people with exceptionalities.
 Students utilize a conceptual framework and gain strategies for effective helping.
 Enhance confidence in social and emotional skills and explore personal limitations as a helper.
 Establish an effective helping environment and apply basic counselling techniques.
 Students acquire an awareness of the importance of self-care strategies and stress management.

 Credit Value:4